flojoy-ai/nodes/IO/ROBOTICS/ARMS/MECADEMIC/MOVE_CIRCLE/example.md

-In this example, the Mecademic bot is made to move between a set of keyframes read from a file.
+In this example, the Mecademic bot is moved in a circle relative to a reference frame.